-Look back.
 Review how much you spent last year and how you spent it.
 Analyze what you spent money on, over what period of time, and how you paid for it.
 If you used credit cards, be sure to look at how long it took you to pay them off.
-If you were still carrying Christmas debt on your credit card while on summer vacation, you may want to rethink how you handle the holidays.
+If you were still carrying holiday debt on your credit card while on summer vacation, you may want to rethink how you handle the holidays.

 Also consider how the gifts you gave last year were appreciated.
 Did you spend a lot of money on token gifts that were forgotten before the holiday was over?
 Reconsider certain gift-giving—agree to not exchange gifts with some people or make a donation in their name to a favorite charity (of theirs, if possible).

-Make a list (and check it twice).
 Include not only gifts, but decorations, cards & postage, food & drink, travel and any special stuff you'll need to buy.

 Decide how much you have to spend.
 Set a budget and stick to it.
 Period.

 Comparison shop—use online resources.
 If you've taken time to make a list of who you'll be buying for, it will be easy to think about what to buy for them.
 Start shopping at home—or at least start looking at home.
 Go online for gift ideas and start comparing prices.